abhinavahluwalia/Linear_Regression-Automobile_Price_Prediction_Indian_Market/README.md

 # Springboard-CapstoneOne
-This repository contains all the project submissions required for the Springboard Capstone 1 Project
+This repository contains all the project submissions required for the Springboard Capstone 1 Project.

+<b>Abhinav<\b>